 "You weren't lying, though," he continued, voice low but steady.
 "That story you told—it rang too true to be fiction.
 But the part where you claimed the gods cursed my people?"
 He tilted his head, eyes narrowed.
 "That was a lie, wasn't it?"

-Kronen's expression didn't falter.
-Instead, she laughed softly, as though Lucian had finally recited the punchline to a joke she'd been waiting centuries to hear.
+Kronen's expression remained unchanged.
+Then, she laughed softly, as though Lucian had finally recited the punchline to a joke she'd been waiting to hear for centuries..

 "You're right."

-"The Velarian curse of madness and suffering was not a divine punishment handed down by the pantheon.
+"The Valerian curse of madness and suffering was not a divine punishment handed down by the pantheon.
 It was mine.
 A punishment… for betrayal."

 Lucian stepped closer to the image, his eyes scanning every detail.
 A single question clawed at his mind:

-What would a being a powerful as kronen want from mortal men?
+What would a being as powerful as Kronen want from mortal men?

 Then like a candle flaring in the dark, the answer struck him.